envima/photodb/collections/_usage/tasks.md

 ```text
 http://localhost:8080/web/audio
 ```
+---

-There, click on the top left button to open the left navigation side panel and select the entry `Task submission` to execute PhotoDB tasks:
+In AudioApp, click on the top left button to open the left navigation side panel and select the entry `Task submission` to execute PhotoDB or AudioDB tasks:

 <img src="/photodb_documentation/assets/PhotoApp_tasksubmission.png" alt="PhotoDB AudioDB task submission" width="auto" height="300" align="center">

 Select a task from the drop down menu at the top left and click `submit task`.
 A pop-up window will open showing you the progress of the task.
-Once the pop-up window indicates that the task is done you can switch back you PhotoApp by replacing `audio` with `photo` in the web address.
+A pop-up window will indicate when the task is done.

+If you are using PhotoDB / PhotoApp, you can switch back you PhotoApp by replacing `audio` with `photo` in the web address.

 See below for a list of available tasks and explanations of each task's function.